maryam-bala/Childes-Thesis/README.md

 ## Project Overview

 The interactions between caregivers and children play a pivotal role in shaping linguistic competencies of children.
 One intriguing aspect of this exchange is the feedback provided by caregivers during dialogues, wherein repetition serves as a powerful mechanism for language acquisition.
-The nuances within these repetition are integral to understanding the trajectory of child language development.
 The primary goal of this project is to study patterns of repetition in child-adult dialogues, focusing on the diverse feedback strategies employed by caregivers.
 These strategies encompass positive repetitions that affirm correct language constructions or corrected versions of the child's attempts.

 ## Objectives